 Finally, the solid black circle inside the square means that you can dry it normally but no heat should be used.

 Now that you understand the symbols you may find on the garment tags or care labels, your laundry process should go smoother without problems arising from improper laundering of clothes or fabrics.
 Instead of trying to memorize all of these laundry care instructions, you can print a copy of the laundry symbols guide and keep it in your laundry room for quick reference.

-Free Download: Laundry Symbols Guide
+Free Download: Laundry Symbols Guide and Meanings

 Make sure to download our free laundry symbols guide using the form below.
 Print out this free pdf printable and pop it by your laundry machine so you know how to take care of your garments properly.